improsec/ImproHound/README.md

 ## Guidelines for tiering AD objects

 It is important to tier the AD objects correctly.
-If you set a DC and a regular user to be Tier 0 objects, ImproHound will not find that the user's admin access to the DC is a violation.
+If you set a DC and a regular low privileged user to be Tier 0 objects, ImproHound will not find that the user's admin access to the DC is a tiering violation.
 Same case if you add the two of them to Tier 2.

 ### Computer